Nimblewill

 Cultivation: The preference is light shade to partial sun, moist to mesic conditions, and a rich loamy soil.
 It also adapts to a somewhat acid soil that is sandy or rocky.

-Range & Habitat: Nimblewill is occasional to locally common throughout Illinois (see Distribution Map).
-Habitats include thin or low woodlands (whether deciduous or coniferous), sandy woodlands, sandstone glades and rocky slopes, thickets, woodland edges, areas along woodland paths (if the soil is not too compacted), powerline clearances in wooded areas, degraded meadows, fence rows, grassy areas near back alleys in cities, partially shaded areas of lawns, and waste areas.
+Range & Habitat: Nimblewill is occasional to locally common throughout Illinois (see Distribution Map), where it is native.
+Habitats include open woodlands, low woodlands, sandy woodlands, sandstone glades, thinly wooded rocky slopes, thickets, woodland edges, areas along woodland paths (if the soil is not too compacted), powerline clearances in wooded areas, degraded meadows, fence rows, grassy areas along back alleys in cities, partially shaded areas of lawns, and waste areas.
 This native grass prefers habitats with a history of disturbance, although it is sometimes found in higher quality habitats.
 Occasionally, it becomes a lawn weed, particularly in northern Illinois.

 Photographic Location: Along a woodland path at Busey Woods in Urbana, Illinois.

 Comments: This delicate grass blends into the background readily.
-Among the various Muhlenbergia spp.
-(Satin Grasses), Nimblewill is the one that you are most likely to encounter in suburban and urban areas; it has low fidelity to any particular habitat and can appear almost anywhere that is sufficiently moist and receives a little shade.
-Most Satin Grasses are more robust in appearance than Nimblewill and they have more stout inflorescences; their spikelets frequently lack awns.
-An exception is Muhlenbergia sylvatica (Woodland Muhly), which has awns that are somewhat longer than those of Nimblewill.
-However, Woodland Muhly has conspicuous glumes that are almost as long as its spikelets, while the glumes of Nimblewill are tiny and inconspicuous (in fact, it has the smallest glumes of any Muhlenbergia sp. in Illinois).
+Among the various satin grasses (Muhlenbergia spp.) in Illinois, Nimblewill (Muhlenbergia schreberi) is the one that you are most likely to encounter in suburban and urban areas; it has low fidelity to any particular habitat and can appear almost anywhere that is sufficiently moist and receives a little shade.
+Many satin grasses are more robust in appearance than Nimblewill, their inflorescences are often more stout, and their spikelets may lack awns.
+Woodland Muhly (Muhlenbergia sylvatica) is somewhat similar in appearance, but its awns are somewhat longer than those of Nimblewill.
+Woodland Muhly also has conspicuous glumes that are almost as long as its spikelets, while the glumes of Nimblewill are tiny and inconspicuous – as a matter of fact, it has the smallest glumes of any satin grass in Illinois.

 Return